Changissnz/selfinterest/README.md

 with the interconnections themselves being additional culprits for the machine's failure.
-The human being, capable of logical reasoning appropriate for this machine, would have no deterrents in their way of correctly detailing the machine's issues.
+The human being, capable of logical reasoning appropriate for this machine, would have no deterrents in their way of correctly detailing the machine's issues, given the condition that the machine's breaking does not result in other breakings since this would be a potentially unascertainble chain of breaking.
 But on the matter of the human being accurately relaying the machine's issues to others, that is something that can be answered only with the knowledge of that human being's self-interest in relation to the machine and its issues, such as financial and political motives.
 Distribution of reasoning